Cultural depictions of Gilles de Rais: Popular confusion between Gilles de Rais and Bluebeard

 On another note, some witnesses (like Pierre Foucher, father-in-law of Victor Hugo, and Antoine-Étienne Carro, a librarian from Meaux) referred to popular beliefs that equate Gilles de Rais with Bluebeard.
 (Note: In his memoir published posthumously in 1929, Pierre Foucher recalls the bourgeois of Nantes mentioning "Bluebeard's castle" during their Sunday strolls to Tiffauges castle.
 According to Matei Cazacu, Pierre Foucher's recollections date back to 1778–1790, making this the earliest record of the "process of amalgamation" between Gilles de Rais and Bluebeard.

 Moreover, librarian Antoine-Étienne Carro visited Champtocé castle in 1862; he then noticed that Bluebeard had supplanted Gilles de Rais in local tales.)
-Yet it was mainly Abbot Eugène Bossard who claimed to have gathered a number of local traditions in support of his dissertation defended in December 1885.
+Yet it was mainly the Abbé Eugène Bossard who claimed to have gathered a number of local traditions in support of his dissertation defended in December 1885.
 Within Bossard's ethnological collection, several "naïve tales" ignored the historical Gilles de Rais and enthroned Bluebeard in his place at Tiffauges, Machecoul and Champtocé.
 Hence, Bossard intended to demonstrate the constant, centuries-old nature of an "identical, universal" tradition of Breton origin, simultaneously preserving and distorting the terrible memory of Gilles de Rais, as attested by a vox populi embodied by geographically dispersed witnesses and repositories of ancestral memory ("mothers, nannies" and other "near-nonagenarian" elders).
 In this way, Bluebeard would not be Gilles de Rais, but a representation of him.
-The abbot concluded that the process of popular assimilation between Gilles de Rais and Bluebeard predated the publication of Mother Goose Tales.
+Bossard concluded that the process of popular assimilation between Gilles de Rais and Bluebeard predated the publication of Mother Goose Tales.

 "La Meffraye lured children with sweets, while, hidden in a thicket, men waited, carrying large sacks."